HL7/bulk-data/input/pagecontent/authorization.md

 * Client explicitly asks for data that the server does not support (e.g., a client asks for Practitioner resources but the server does not support FHIR access to Practitioner data).
 In this case a server SHOULD respond with a failure to the initial request.
 * Client explicitly asks for data that the server supports and that appears consistent with its access scopes -- but some additional out-of-band rules/policies/restrictions prevents the client from being authorized to see these data.
 In this case, the server MAY withhold certain results from the response, and MAY indicate to the client that results were withheld by including OperationOutcome information in the "error" array for the response as a partial success.

-### Authorization Server Obligations
+### FHIR Authorization Server Obligations

 #### Signature Verification

-The EHR's authorization server SHALL validate the JWT according to the processing requirements defined in [Section 3 of RFC7523](https://tools.ietf.org/html/rfc7523#section-3) including validation of the signature on the JWT.
+The FHIR authorization server SHALL validate the JWT according to the processing requirements defined in [Section 3 of RFC7523](https://tools.ietf.org/html/rfc7523#section-3) including validation of the signature on the JWT.

-In addition, the authentication server SHALL:
+In addition, the FHIR authorization server SHALL:
 * check that the `jti` value has not been previously encountered for the given `iss` within the maximum allowed authentication JWT lifetime (e.g., 5 minutes).
 This check prevents replay attacks.
 * ensure that the `client_id` provided is known and matches the JWT's `iss` claim

-To resolve a key to verify signatures, a server SHALL follow this algorithm:
+To resolve a key to verify signatures, a FHIR authorization server SHALL follow this algorithm:

 <ol>
   <li>If the <code>jku</code> header is present, verify that the <code>jku</code> is whitelisted (i.e., that it matches the JWKS URL value supplied at registration time for the specified <code>client_id</code>).